 Stuart Grant, co-founder of Grant & Eisenhofer P.A. and managing director and co-founder of Bench Walk Advisors, is internationally recognized for his extensive knowledge in the areas of Delaware corporate law, fiduciary responsibility, securities and investments, private equity and fixed income, appraisal remedies, valuation, proxy contests and other matters related to protecting and promoting the rights of institutional investors.
-He serves as litigation counsel to many of the largest public and private institutional investors in the world.
+He has served as litigation counsel to many of the largest public and private institutional investors in the world.
 As managing director and co-founder of Bench Walk, a litigation finance company, Mr. Grant employs creative solutions for plaintiffs to pursue complex, meritorious cases that may be costly and lengthy to litigate.

 Throughout his career, Mr. Grant has first-chaired more nine-figure securities class action and Delaware Chancery Court case resolutions than perhaps any other litigator, including: